 In researching icon paintings of Mary Magdalene, she is often confused with Mary of Egypt.
 This discussion is taken from the book In Light of Women.
-Images of women in byzantine icons is sparse, she often appears with long light colored hair covering her body.
+Images of women in Byzantine icons are sparse, she often appears with long light colored hair covering her body.
 Were the images conjured up of Mary Magdalene; from Egypt or France?
 I am truly fascinated with both their lives and message overlap.

 Her feast day is July 22.